luiscunhamx/ENGELUC/README.md

 # ENGELUC
-A general repository for the research group
+A general repository for the ENGEL-UC.
+A research group within the Department of Life Sciences at University of Coimbra (Portugal)